Winter 2024-25 weather forecast

 El Niño takes place when Sea surface temperatures (SSTs) in the central-east Pacific are anomalously warm and La Niña, when they are colder than average.
 ENSO has an impact on global weather patterns, although the link to the UK is quite weak.

-Forecasting the ENSO conditions several months ahead is prone to error, but at the moment there is a 71% chance of La Niña developing through the autumn and persisting through to March 2025.
+Forecasting the ENSO conditions several months ahead is prone to error, but at the moment there is a 60% chance of La Niña developing through the autumn and persisting through to March 2025.
+This is down from 71% on the first update and could support the idea of a weaker La Niña which may be more supportive of colder periods developing through the winter months.

 La Niña correlates with an increased chance of cold spells during the first half of the winter.
 The likelihood of a more vigorous Atlantic flow and positive NAO, which suggest milder conditions, increases later on.